techascent/tech.ml/README.md

 ;; categorical value.
 The underlying columnstore table system only supports strings so ;; our results are in strings and not keywords.
-;; The key takeaway though is that the label mapping is stored with the model so you ;; cannot possibly get into a situation where
+;; The key takeaway though is that the label mapping is stored with the model so you ;; cannot possibly get into a situation where your labels do not match your model.

 user> (take 10 (ml/predict model processed-ds))
 ({"apple" 0.98378086,